balkaninal/balkaninal/README.md

 ### <div align="center">I'm Balkan, a full-time full-stack developer working since 2022</div>

 -  I’m currently working at [The Koc School](https://www.linkedin.com/school/the-koc-school/)

 -  I’m currently learning and working on domain-driven design principles for microservices

 -  I’m mostly developing projects with .Net Core and Angular by using [Abp Framework](https://github.com/abpframework/abp)

+-  I am open to work on projects that I can contribute in my off-hours.

 <br/>